nh-yoz/rsync-incremental-remote-backup/README.md

 ```
 Save and exit

-> _crontab_ is running as root, make sure the path to the file is valid as the user `root`.
+> _crontab_ is running as root, make sure the path to the file is valid as the user `root` (i.e. use absolute paths).